chucktilbury/Kata/README.md

 #
 # A class definition contains a list of class items.
 It accepts a single
 # optional parameter and the '()' around the parameter is optional.
 Also
 # the items in the class are optional.
-In the Simple language, a class can
+In the Kata language, a class can
 # only be declared once, and declaring an empty class prevents it from
 # being declared elsewhere.
 #